beingzuhairkhan/skillswap/README.md

 amount

-Adds the specified amount to the wallet balance after validation.
+Description: Adds the specified amount to the wallet balance after validation.

 POST /wallet/debit